Mugwort, or Artemisia vulgaris is by far the best-known herb used in magic.

 You can use Mugwort to cleanse and get rid of negativity in the same way as White Sage.
 When burning, Mugwort has been described as having a light, earthy, and slightly sweet aroma.

-- Burn dried Mugwort in loose or stick form (we sell Mugwort & Sage incense sticks) to cleanse and protect your space before performing readings and casting spells.
+- Burn dried Mugwort in loose or stick form (we sell Mugwort & Sage incense sticks and Mugwort Smudge Sticks) to cleanse and protect your space before performing readings and casting spells.

 - Hang Mugwort above doorways to prevent negativity from entering.